 - If needed, reheat the mixture if it gets too cold.

-- You can seal any leftovers in the jar, refrigerate and reheat and use them at a later time.
+- You can seal any leftovers in the jar, refrigerate, reheat, and use them later.

-- If the sugaring wax is too hard to work with, you can always add a spoonful of water and warm it in the microwave until hot.
-Next, stir it and allow it to cool - then follow the instructions above.
+- If the sugaring wax is too hard to work with, add a spoonful of water and warm it in the microwave until hot.
+Then, stir it and allow it to cool.
+Then follow the instructions above.

-- To be more eco-friendly, reuse your strips by either hand washing them in warm soapy water or sticking them in the washing machine.
+- To be more eco-friendly, reuse your strips by washing them in warm soapy water or sticking them in the washing machine.

-- Using the microwave method, make sure the mixture gets to the desired temperature; otherwise, it won't have the right consistency when it cools down.
+- Using the microwave method, ensure the mixture reaches the desired temperature; otherwise, it won't have the right consistency when it cools down.

-Sugaring wax into a malleable mass in your hand, and then you don't need the cotton strips. (be careful, though, not to burn yourself) Rework it with your fingers until it becomes a very light pale caramel color.
+If you want an alternative to cotton strips, take the sugaring wax (careful not to burn yourself!), and form it into a malleable mass in your hand.
+Then, rework it with your fingers until it becomes a very light pale caramel color.